Ex-Seahawks lineman Chad Wheeler pleads not guilty to first-degree assault domestic violence

 Wheeler, a backup offensive lineman who played in five games for the Seahawks last year, was waived Wednesday.

-On Thursday, NFL transactions showed he cleared waivers, meaning no team picked him up, and he is a free agent.
+Thursday, NFL transactions showed he cleared waivers, meaning no team picked him up, and he is a free agent.

 Wheeler, 27, tweeted last Wednesday that he is walking away from football to get help, saying he was having a manic episode due to bi-polar disorder on Jan.
 22.